aws-samples/sample-data-analyst-bi/README.md

 ## License

-This project is licensed under the terms of the Amazon Software License.
+This project is licensed under the terms of the MIT-0 License.
 See the [LICENSE](./LICENSE) file for details.